Blackbird128/ROM_64pin_2Mo/README.md

 # ROM64_2mo

-Rom simm for vintage Macintosh
+Rom SIMM for vintage Macintosh
+For use with BMOW baserom

+More to come...